Evryway/evryway.github.io/_posts/2020-09-15-largest-interior.md

     cells = new int[xc,yc];
 ```

-One thing to note is that, in C#, 2D arrays can perform slower than 1D arrays. the example code uses
+One thing to note is that, in C#, 2D arrays can perform slower than 1D arrays.
+The example code uses
 2D arrays, but it's fairly simple to convert the 2D indices to a 1D index - instead of using
 ```cs
     var q = cells[i,j];